-For some weird reason, most students only feel compelled to box the right hand side of an equation, when they box at all, and omit what the right hand side is equal to.
+Your box encloses the left-hand-side quantity, the equals (=) sign, and the right-hand-side stuff.
+For some weird reason, most students only feel compelled to box the right hand side of an equation, when they box at all, and often leave out what the right hand side is equal to.